 In the total workforce system, a member on continuous full-time service is described as a member in Service category 6 or 7.
 A member of the Reserves is described as a member in Service Category 3, 4 or 5.
 A member of the Reserves rendering continuous full-time service is described as a member on SERVOP C.

 Example: Lack of suitable child care facilities at a posting location.

 Example: A member takes 12 weeks' paid maternity leave, then 40 weeks as unpaid maternity leave, not leave without pay.

-5.10.5 Leave without pay to accompany spouse or partner on posting
+5.10.5 Leave without pay to accompany partner on posting

 5.10.6 Allowances during leave without pay

 Example: Reimbursement of education costs for a child.

 5.10.7 Effects on other conditions of service – summary

 1. A member should refer to Service instructions for the effect of leave without pay on these conditions.

 2. A member who is going or planning to go on a period of leave without pay should contact the Commonwealth Superannuation Corporation (CSC) to confirm the effects of the leave on their superannuation benefits and contributions.